How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Analysis: Investigating Outliers

 {\bf High Image Counts and Low Imitation Scores} Several celebrities have higher image counts than the imitation threshold, but low imitation scores.
 Unlike the previous case, we were unable to find a common cause that explains all these outliers.
 However, we find explanations for specific cases.
-For example, a staggering proportion of the training images for such celebrities have multiple people in them.
-For example, out of the 706 total images of \textit{Cacee Cobb}, only 6 images have her as the only person in the image (see \Cref{fig:Cacee-cobb-analysis}).
+For example, a staggering proportion of the training images for such celebrities have multiple people in them (20\% of the outliers of this kind could be explained with this phenomenon).
+Out of the 706 total images of \textit{Cacee Cobb}, only 6 images have her as the only person in the image (see \Cref{fig:Cacee-cobb-analysis}).
 Similarly, out of 1,296 total images of \textit{Sofia Hellqvist}, only 67 images have her as the only person and out of the 472 total images of \textit{Charli D' Amelio}, only 82 images have her as the only person.
 We hypothesize that having multiple concepts in an image impedes the proper mapping of the concept's text embedding to its image embedding, which can explain the low imitation score for these concepts.
-We leave it to future work to further study the connection between the number of concepts in an image and model's ability to imitate these concepts.
+We leave examining this to future work.